Orthognathic and Reconstructive Jaw And Facial Surgery

 Surgical care is usually provided through several area hospitals including Huntington Memorial Hospital and Arcadia Methodist Hospital.
 Some procedures, which require no overnight stay can be performed in our in-office fully equipped operating suite and adjacent surgical facilities.
 Orthognathic surgery is frequently a covered benefit through medical insurance but pre- authorization is usually recommended.
 We are not contracted as PPO providers for most medical insurance but some benefits may still be available.

 Drs.
-Elias and Jun‘s surgical training and experience is heavily weighted in orthognathic and reconstructive jaw and facial surgery and we feel very comfortable offering these procedures to our patients.
+Elias, Stephens and Verratti‘s surgical training and experience is heavily weighted in orthognathic and reconstructive jaw and facial surgery and we feel very comfortable offering these procedures to our patients.
 In fact, we are frequently called upon by other surgeons, to consult or assist in the care of their orthognathic patients.

 When indicated, orthognathic surgery can drastically improve your quality of life giving you a more attractive, functional, and healthy dento-facial relationship.